maveniverse/site-001/content/en/docs/heimdall/how-to-use-it/_index.md

 > If you're using other remote repositories, not only Maven Central, this may come very handy!

+While prefix filtering is about _paths_, group ID filtering is about Maven group IDs.

 You can "fine-tune" group filtering per project level, or globally (user wide).
 To tune group filtering on project level, few steps more is needed.
 First, tell Heimdall where the group filter file configurations are: